 Other items such as school supplies, clothing, shoes, to name a few, can also be easily found locally.
 Ask around or take a stroll through town to see what the city has to offer.

-For more detailed information, see our related articles below on Education and Training in Barbados.
+For more detailed information, see our related article on Education and Training in Barbados.

 Minority religions on the island include Judaism, Rastafarianism, Hinduism, Buddhism, and the Baha'i Faith.